ungoodblog/ungoodblog.github.io/_posts/2020-06-13-Fuzzing-Like-A-Caveman-4.md

 openat(AT_FDCWD, "Canon_40D.jpg", O_RDONLY) = 3
 ```

 So keep in mind, we run these syscalls **every single** fuzz iteration with our dumb fuzzer.
+Our dumb fuzzer (-> [HERE](https://gist.github.com/h0mbre/0873edec8346122fc7dc5a1a03f0d2f1) <-) would open a write a file to disk every iteration, and the vulnerable binary would run all of the start up syscalls and finally read in the file from disk every iteration.
+So thats a couple dozen syscalls and **two** file system interactions every single fuzzing iteration.
+No wonder our dumb fuzzer was so slow.

+## Implementing a Rudimentary Snapshot Mechanism